dillionlim/advent-of-code-2024/src/day_6/explanation.md

 So, we only need to test whether placing obstacles on a given cell on the original guard's path will lead to a loop.
 For this, we can use a hash set to maintain the set of `(x, y, direction)` at every turn, and there exists a loop if we encounter the same set of `(x, y, direction)` again.

+As an improvement, one can hash the coordinates into a single integer, and use a bitmask to represent the direction of the current represented.
+That is, the value of the `direction_index`-th bit will represent whether that direction has been visited.
+We can then reuse the vector that is functioning as our hash set to avoid reconstruction costs.

 ### Code Complexity

 **Time Complexity:** $O(M^2 \times N^2)$